Fox & Friends

 Fox & Friends is an American daily morning conservative news and talk program that airs on Fox News.
-It premiered on February 1, 1998, and is currently hosted by Brian Kilmeade, Ainsley Earhardt, and Lawrence Jones on weekdays.
+It premiered on February 1, 1998, and is currently hosted by Brian Kilmeade, Ainsley Earhardt and Lawrence Jones on weekdays.
 Rachel Campos-Duffy, Charles Hurt and Griff Jenkins helm the weekend editions of the show.

 It begins at 6:00 a.m.
-Eastern Time Zone with the latest Fox News Live headlines and news of the morning and continues with a variety of segments including current events, interviews, updates of news stories with correspondents, political analysis from the hosts, and entertainment segments.
+Eastern Time with the latest Fox News Live headlines and news of the morning and continues with a variety of segments including current events, interviews, updates of news stories with correspondents, political analysis from the hosts and entertainment segments.

 History

 Fox & Friends evolved from Fox X-press, Fox News Channel's original morning news program.

 After the September 11 attacks, an additional hour was added to the beginning of the weekday show, but branded as a separate show called Fox & Friends First.
 It was the first Fox News show to air live for the day, starting at 6:00 a.m.
 It was discontinued on July 13, 2008, and replaced with an additional hour of Fox & Friends.
 The Fox & Friends First title was reintroduced on March 5, 2012, also as a separate show airing one hour before the main three-hour program, but using a separate slate of rotating anchors.

 On May 1, 2025, veteran co-host Steve Doocy announced that he will be taking a step back from hosting the flagship program and will now be working three days per week from Florida, focusing on special projects for the show.

+On June 25, 2026, long-time meteorologist Janice Dean announced in an Instagram video that she would be leaving the network after over two decades amid her progressing battle with multiple sclerosis.

 Format

-Fox & Friends has been described as being more akin to the Big Three television networks than its cable competitors (particularly CNN This Morning and MSNBC's Morning Joe), with a mix of news, entertainment and lifestyle-oriented segments, and a generally casual presentation.
+Fox & Friends has been described as being more akin to the Big Three television networks than its cable competitors (particularly CNN This Morning and MSNOW's Morning Joe), with a mix of news, entertainment and lifestyle-oriented segments, and a generally casual presentation.
 However, as with the morning shows on competing cable news channels, its news content largely concentrates on politics.
 Currently, Brian Kilmeade, Ainsley Earhardt and Lawrence Jones co-host the program Monday through Friday.
 Rachel Campos-Duffy, Charles Hurt and Griff Jenkins co-host on the weekends.

-Some regular fill in hosts include Todd Piro, Katie Pavlich, Joey Jones, Kayleigh McEnany, Lisa Boothe, Nicole Saphier, Carley Shimkus and Guy Benson.
+Some regular fill in hosts include Todd Piro, Sandra Smith, Joey Jones, Kayleigh McEnany, Lisa Boothe, Carley Shimkus and Guy Benson.